 Newcomer & Settlement Services

-As of June 2, the Aylmer Resource Centre is now open with precaution, limited hours.
+The Aylmer Resource Centre is open with COVID-19 safety measures in place, limited hours.
 Clients are being seen by appointment only.
 Please call if you are seeking an appointment, 519-765-3020.

 Aylmer Resource Centre

 16 Talbot Street East

 Settlement Services provides information and referrals to newcomers in the community.
 We help newcomers adapt and settle into the region.
 We offer individual sessions or group sessions to support them through the immigration process.
 While newcomers are our target group, we also provide support for the general public to access wide variety of federal and provincial services.

 Settlement Services helps newcomers transition to life in Canada.
 The initial couple of years in a new country can be overwhelming.
 We can provide the support and cultural understanding to make it easier for the newcomer to access information and services.

 Information & Referral – Orientation to Ontario, referral to community services.
 Provide information on Permanent Residency, Citizenship, Work and Visitor Records to newcomers wishing to settle in Canada.
 We can help you find appropriate information about Child Tax Benefits, health, Social Insurance Numbers, Driver licencing and other governmental services.

 Family Support – Connecting newcomer families and individuals with appropriate religious, cultural, legal and other local services.

 Interpretation – Assist newcomers by interpreting oral or written communication to make information and services more accessible to the English learner and/or low literacy newcomer.